Battle Kid: Fortress of Peril: Japanese release

 A modified translated version of Battle Kid was released for the Family Computer in Japan in October 2018 under the name of Battle Kid: A Perilous Trap.

 Reception

 Game Grumps

-The YouTube channel Game Grumps Let's Played Battle Kid in 2014, resulting in one of the most popular moments from the channel's Let's Plays.
+The YouTube channel Game Grumps featured Battle Kid in a 2014 Let's Play, resulting in one of the most popular moments from the channel's history.
 In the last episode, a furious Arin Hanson is unable to beat the game's first boss, the Lotus Guardian, and improvises nonsensical sentences aloud to try and focus as co-host Dan Avidan laughs along.
 At the episode's culmination, Arin decides to have one more attempt, but accidentally quits the game, resulting in a final outburst.

 The official animated version of this episode has reached 12 million views on YouTube as of 2024.
 A segment in a Game Grumps live show has Arin attempting to finally beat the game's first boss, and succeeding.